Introducing The Creator of Ethereum

 One of the disadvantages of Satoshi’s Bitcoin is the intentionally simplistic program script, or language, that it applies.
 The design intentionally limits the complexity of transactions on the blockchain and demands that all transactions act in accordance with the original consensus mechanisms.
 The simplicity is primarily to maintain security.
-For those that are better versed in computer programming and operation codes, Bitcoin uses a simple forth-like, stack-based, Turning In-complete language.
+For those that are better versed in computer programming and operation codes, Bitcoin uses a simple forth-like, stack-based, Turing In-complete language.
 However, the result is that there are strict limitations as to what programs can be layered on top of Bitcoin.

 Buterin’s take on blockchain layering